Akkatecture/Documentation/content/docs/walkthrough/your_first_aggregate_saga.md

 }
 ```

 `AggregateSaga<,,>`s in akkatecture behave just like `AggregateRoot<,,>`s.
 They are event sourced and have a unique identity per instance based on its `SagaId<>`.
 If you notice Handle methods on the aggregate saga are handling domain events and not commands (unlike aggregate roots which handle commands).
-All the same practices of domain validation applies, use specifications and such constructs to enforce business rules.
+All the same practices of domain validation applies, use specifications to enforce business rules.
 You can also see that aggregate sagas also `Emit(...)` events just like aggregate roots, however in this case they emit events related to that saga.

 Lets talk about the first `Handle` method in depth.
 Esentially it is responsible for handling the `MoneySentEvent`.
 Which means telling the receiver aggregate that it is to receive money.
 We do this using a command that we made in the [previous lesson on commmands](/docs/your-first-commands) using the `ReceiveMoneyCommand`.
-After creating that command we just tell it to the correct account and that is that.
+After creating the receive money command we can tell the account that it has money to be received.
 After that we can emit an event that expresses the fact that the saga has begun using the `MoneyTransferStartedEvent`.

 The `SagaId<>` gives us a way to address the saga in the actor system, and much like `Identity<>` it is also a `SingleValueObject<>`.
 We can define our `MoneyTransferSagaId` as follows: